czekem/excel_love/README.md

 * Allowing to work on .txt and .ods files, and also SQL files.

-* Make possibility in terms of workin on Power Bi files
+* Make possibility in terms of workin on Power Bi files.

 * Allow edition of charts